Claude Fable 5 is fixating on foxes??

 GPT-4o

 Summarized by Claude Sonnet 4.6, so might contain inaccuracies.
-Updated about 7 hours ago.
+Updated 5 days ago.

 Claude Fable 5 is fixating on foxes??